 As CEO of Manatos & Manatos, Andy Manatos has orchestrated numerous efforts that have led The Washington Post to designate the firm “one of Washington’s most powerful.”

 American Democracy faces an imminent threat.
 Research shows that fewer and fewer Americans maintain faith in our Democratic system and its founding principles.
-The 90% of young Americans who in the 1930s considered living in a Democracy “essential,” has today fallen to just 31%.
+The 90% of young Americans who in the 1930s considered living in a Democracy absolutely “essential,” has today fallen to just 31%.
 In fact, one quarter of those under the age of 37 now think Democracy is a “bad” or “very bad” way of running the country.

-The American Democracy Month Council seeks to strengthen American Democracy by placing the imprimatur of the US government on the creation and implementation of an official American Democracy Month during September of every year.
+The American Democracy Month Council seeks to strengthen American Democracy by placing the imprimatur of the US government on the creation and implementation of an official National Democracy Month during September of every year.